Scott Dixon: 2011–2015

-He returned to CGR for the 2015 season.
+Dixon returned to CGR for the 2015 season.
 Dixon qualified third for the season's third round, the Toyota Grand Prix of Long Beach and led 44 laps to claim his first win at the event.
 He took pole position for the Indianapolis 500 and led 84 laps before finishing fourth due to a lack of speed late in the race.
 Dixon started seventh in the Firestone 600 at Texas three races later and led 97 laps in his second victory of the season.
 He finished fifth five times in the next six races, including a pole position at the Iowa race.
 Dixon was one of six drivers vying for the championship heading into the season-ending GoPro Grand Prix of Sonoma, securing the race victory and his fourth championship title.
-Although he and Penske driver Juan Pablo Montoya had the same number of points (556), the tie was broken by wins; Dixon won three races and Montoya two.
+Although he and Penske driver Juan Pablo Montoya had the same number of points (556), the tie was broken by wins; Dixon won three races and Montoya won two.

 2016–2020

-He drove for CGR in the 2016 season after signing a three-year contract extension with the team in mid-2015 and was outperformed by Penske engineering-wise.
+Dixon drove for CGR in the 2016 season after signing a three-year contract extension with the team in mid-2015 and was outperformed by Penske engineering-wise.
 Dixon started seventh and led the final 155 laps of the Desert Diamond West Valley Phoenix Grand Prix at Phoenix International Raceway for his first win of the season, breaking a series record for wins in consecutive seasons with 12.
 Dixon had eight top-ten in the next twelve races after failing to finish three races due to unreliability and one in the Honda Indy 200 at Mid-Ohio due to an accident with Castroneves and qualifying on pole position for the race at Toronto.
 He won the IndyCar Grand Prix at The Glen after starting on pole and leading 50 laps.
 With 477 points after finishing seventeenth in the season finale at Sonoma, he finished sixth in the Drivers' Championship, the first time he finished outside the top three in points since 2005.